vansh-codes/Heatmap-Generator/README.md

 - Dynamic rendering of activities and commits made 💪

 ## 🔧 Installation
-To get started with the Heatmap Generator project, follow these steps:
+To get started with the Commits Heatmap Generator project, follow these steps:

 1. Clone the repository:
    ```bash